-To order service parts or see exact component configurations for your particular pump, refer to the cross-section parts drawing.
+To order service parts or see exact component configurations for your particular pump, refer to the cross-section parts drawing in the literature kit supplied with the pump.
 Contact your local American Mfg Company pump distributor or American Mfg Company if you do not have this information.